 David Hopkins writes a little bit of everything and a whole lot of some things.
 His work includes the short story collection We Miss All the Great Parties and the burlesque memoir The Wild and Wayward Tales of Tammi True.
 David has been a regular contributor to D Magazine, Smart Pop Books, and Fanboy Radio.
 He has written op-eds for the Dallas Morning News and Chicago Tribune — as well as comic books and graphic novels in a variety of genres.
 David is currently writing his first (prose fiction) novel.

 For twelve years, he taught English and Creative Writing at Martin High School where he served as a writing coach for interscholastic competitions.
 He now works as the director of strategy and marketing for Vivicare Health Partners.

-David lives in Arlington, Texas with his wife—artist and designer April Hopkins, daughters Kennedy and Greta, his dog Berkeley, and his other dog Moose.
+David lives in Arlington, Texas with his wife—artist and designer April Hopkins, daughters Kennedy and Greta, and his dog Moose.
 He once wrestled a mountain lion.

 Photo credit: Carissa Byers